GeekTrainer/learn-django/Module4/Module4_Unit4.md

 ## Tags

-Tags are a little more advanced then variables and can be used to perform loops, create text, or even load information to be used by the variables.
+Tags are a little more advanced than variables and can be used to perform loops, create text, or even load information to be used by the variables.

 For instance if we wanted to print out a list of dog breeds that were in each shelter the below code would be used.